kk-im/tba-tutorial-pinata/README.md

 This repository is used in conjunction with Remix IDE, an instant online editor with a GUI for developing smart contracts.

 Simple clone this into a new Remix workspace, compile the contracts, deploy and voila.
 You're on your way!

-## Repository Anatomy

-The 'scripts' folder has four typescript files which help to deploy the 'Storage' contract using 'web3.js' and 'ethers.js' libraries.

-For the deployment of any other contract, just update the contract's name from 'Storage' to the desired contract and provide constructor arguments accordingly in the file `deploy_with_ethers.ts` or  `deploy_with_web3.ts`